 One of our key metrics to measure our performance is the rating we get from support requests.
-We review our performance on a daily basis during a team stand-up - if we detect increased response times or lower satisfaction, we can move quickly to fix bottlenecks.
+We review our performance on a daily basis.

 A growing trend over recent years has been to introduce a tiered support structure.
 Typically the first-response support center handler will run down a script or checklist to troubleshoot common issues before advancing the issue upwards in a pyramid-type organisation.

 This makes sense when the product or service is contained - if your washing machine won't start there is a limited number of variables it could be - is the power properly connected? is the fuse blown? did you first choose your washing programme first? for the most part, the software installed at the factory will never change.

 Running connected cloud services is of course, something very different - there are usually many variables at play.
 Everything from a fibre cut at a data centre, a new bug in introduced in a middleware patch somewhere in the network stack, to a misbehaving OS update that comes with side-effects.
 A good example is the recent Spectre security issue which is rooted in the hardware itself; a design flaw in the CPU bubbles up all the way up to affect everything.

 It might not always seem like it but in the big picture, outages at data centers are rare and the underlying technology is getting increasingly more robust through less points of failure, more distribution and simply learning-from-failing.
 Do you remember the last time you couldn't access Spotify or watch a movie on Netflix?

 To this end, our first responders are actually hands-on software developers who are passionate about Django and Python - in other words, putting experts up-front.

 The challenge is of course in volume - the tiers of support are usually designed to funnel access to the experts.
 How do you juggle demand for support against fast response times and actually solving the issue?

 Our somewhat boring but honest answer is: documentation.